xieyuheng/inner/docs/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   Reader can compare the above passage with Errett Bishop's Second Principle of Constructivism:
   "Do not ask whether a statement is true until you know what it means."

+There is absolutely no question of a judgement being evident in itself, independently of us and our cognitive activity.
+That would be just as absurd as to speak of a judgement as being known, not by somebody, you or me, but in itself.
+To be evident is to be evident to somebody, as inevitably as to be known is to be known by somebody.
+That is what Brouwer meant by saying, in *Consciousness, Philosophy, and Mathematics*, that **there are no nonexperienced truths**, a basic intuitionistic tenet.

+The judgement "A is true." means "I know that A is true.", the act of knowing is implicit in the judgement.

+Thus the predicate "know" indicates the modality of the act, that is, the way in which the subject relates to the object.
+And "A is true" is the judgement or, in general, the object of the act, which in this case is an object of knowledge, but might have been an object of conjecture, doubt, wish, fear, etc.

+The closest possible correspondence between the analysis that I am giving and Frege’s notation for a judgement "|- A", is obtained by thinking of the vertical, judgement stroke as carrying the epistemic force "I know ...".

+- **[Xie]** The word "force" is used, interpreter implementers can think of "expression acting upon context and environment".

 ## Third lecture

 TODO